EU plans further economic help to Syrian rebels

 The official said the EU would also look into ways to address energy shortages in rebel-held areas.
 “That’s perhaps what we should focus on,” he said.
 “What people need is electricity.”

-International organisations, as well as the EU, keep close contacts with rebel representatives regarding such issues at a coordination centre set up in a southern Turkish town of Gaziantep near the Syrian border, he said.
+International organizations, as well as the EU, keep close contacts with rebel representatives regarding such issues at a coordination center set up in a southern Turkish town of Gaziantep near the Syrian border, he said.

 “If opposition-held areas can in due course start producing oil, or need to consume it, then it is reasonable that we would help them,” a British diplomat said.
 “We need to be helping economic development in these areas.
 This is the kind of thing where we need to continue keeping sanctions under review.”